-On occasion we may be able to help you secure additional funding from other funders who we partner with and who, from time to time, invite us to make recommendations to them.
-To be considered, be sure to indicate interest in question 8c of the form.
+On occasion we may be able to help you secure additional funding from other funders who we partner with and who, from time to time, invite us to make recommendations to them (such as the Wolfson Foundation - see below).
+To be considered, be sure to indicate interest in guestion 8c of the form.

 Wolfson Foundation Fabric Repair Funds: We currently administer church repair funding on behalf of the Wolfson Foundation.
-Eligible applications made through our Medium grant form will be considered for an additional award from Wolfson of up to £10,000.
+Eligible applications made through our Cherish grant form will be considered for an additional award from Wolfson of up to £10,000.

-To be eligible, churches must be listed Grade I or II in England or Wales, Grade A or B+ in Northern Ireland or Grade A or B in Scotland.
+To be eligible, churches must be listed Grade I or II\ in England or Wales, or Grade A or B in Scotland and not have received Wolfson funds within 5 years.
 Projects must be for urgent and essential repair works.
 Wolfson funds cannot be allocated towards overheads, administrative costs, enabling or demolition work, work that has started before a grant offer, or VAT.
 Information is also on our website here.